resiprocate/resiprocate/reConServer_readme.txt

  -nr - no registration, set this to disable registration with SIP Proxy

-  By default, if a SIP uri is specified, testUA will attempt to register with it.
+  By default, if a SIP uri is specified, reConServer will attempt to register with it.
 Use this switch to disable this.

  -d <DNS servers> - comma seperated list of DNS servers, overrides OS detected list

-  By default, testUA will query the OS for a list of DNS servers.
+  By default, reConServer will query the OS for a list of DNS servers.
 Use this option in cases where the OS does not return any, or the correct values.

  -sp <port num> - local port number to use for SIP messaging (UDP/TCP)

-  By default, testUA will use port 5062 for SIP messaging, use this switch to specify something different.
+  By default, reConServer will use port 5062 for SIP messaging, use this switch to specify something different.

  -mp <port num> - local port number to start allocating from for RTP media

-  By default, testUA will use media ports starting at 17384, use this switch to specify something different.
+  By default, reConServer will use media ports starting at 17384, use this switch to specify something different.

  -tp <port num> - local port number to use for TLS SIP messaging

-  By default, testUA will listen for TLS connections on port 5063, use this switch to specify something different.
+  By default, reConServer will listen for TLS connections on port 5063, use this switch to specify something different.
 Note SIP certificiates must be present in executable directory for windows hosts and ~/.sipCerts directory on linux hosts.

  -td <domain name> - domain name to use for TLS server connections

-  By default, testUA will query the OS for a local hostname for TLS, use this switch to override the OS queried result.
+  By default, reConServer will query the OS for a local hostname for TLS, use this switch to override the OS queried result.

  -nk - no keepalives, set this to disable sending of keepalives

-  By default, testUA will enable UDP CRLF keepalives every 30 seconds and TCP keepalives every 180 seconds.
+  By default, reConServer will enable UDP CRLF keepalives every 30 seconds and TCP keepalives every 180 seconds.
 Use this switch to disable CRLF keepalives.

  -op <SIP URI> - URI of a proxy server to use a SIP outbound proxy

-  By default testUA does not use an outbound proxy.
+  By default reConServer does not use an outbound proxy.
 Use this switch to route all outbound, out-of-dialog requests through a fixed proxy despite the destination URI.

  -sm <Srtp|SrtpReq|SrtpDtls|SrtpDtlsReq> - sets the secure media mode